USS Kitkun Bay: Design and description

-One 5 in/38 caliber dual-purpose gun was mounted on the stern.
-Anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts, as well as twelve Oerlikon 20 mm cannons, which were mounted around the perimeter of the deck.
-By the end of the war, Casablanca-class carriers had been modified to carry thirty 20 mm cannons, and the amount of Bofors 40 mm guns had been doubled to sixteen, by putting them into twin mounts.
-These modifications were in response to increasing casualties due to kamikaze attacks.
-Casablanca-class carriers were designed for a complement of 890, along with 50 to 56 airmen in the attached squadron.
-Casablanca-class escort carriers were designed to carry 27 aircraft, but the hangar deck could accommodate more.
-During the Mariana and Palau Islands campaign, she carried 12 FM-2 fighters, and 8 TBM-1C torpedo bombers, for a total of 20 aircraft.
-However, during the Philippines campaign and Battle off Samar, she carried 16 FM-2 fighters and 12 TBM-1C torpedo bombers for a total of 28 aircraft.
-During the Invasion of Lingayen Gulf, she carried 15 FM-2 fighters, 10 TBM-3 torpedo bombers, along with two reconnaissance planes, an FM-2P and a TBM-3P.
+She was powered by four Babcock & Wilcox Express D boilers that raised 285 psi of steam at 577 F. The steam generated by these boilers fed two Skinner Unaflow reciprocating steam engines, delivering 9000 hp to two propeller shafts.
+This allowed her to reach speeds of 19 kn, with a cruising range of 10240 nmi at 15 kn.
+For armament, one 5 in/38-caliber dual-purpose gun was mounted on the stern.
+Additional antiaircraft (AAC) defense was provided by eight Bofors 40 mm AAC guns in single mounts and 12 Oerlikon 20 mm cannons mounted around the perimeter of the deck.
+By 1945, Casablanca-class carriers had been modified to carry 20 Oerlikon cannons and 16 Bofors guns; the doubling of the latter was accomplished by putting them into twin mounts.
+Sensors onboard consisted of a SG surface-search radar and an SK air-search radar.

+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate many more during transport or training missions.

+During the Mariana and Palau Islands campaign, she carried 12 FM-2 fighters, and eight TBM-1C torpedo bombers.
+During the Philippines campaign an Battle off Sam, though, she carried 16 FM-2 fighters and 12 TBM-1C torpedo bombers.
+During the Invasion of Lingayen Gulf, she carried 15 FM-2 fighters and 10 TBM-3 torpedo bombers, along with two reconnaissance planes, an FM-2P, and a TBM-3P.

 Construction

-Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington, under a Maritime Commission contract, Mc Hull 1108, on 18 June 1942.
+Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington, under a Maritime Commission contract, MC Hull 1108, on 18 June 1942.
 She was laid down on 3 May 1943 under the name Kitkun Bay, under Frank Knox's directive naming escort carriers for "sounds, bays, and islands".
 Her namesake, Kitkun Bay, is located on the southeastern end of Prince of Wales Island, constituting part of the Alexander Archipelago, at the time within the Territory of Alaska.
-She was laid down as MC hull 1108, the seventeenth of a series of fifty Casablanca-class escort carriers.
-She was launched on 8 November 1943; sponsored by Mrs. Francis E. Cruise; transferred to the Navy and commissioned at Astoria, Oregon on 15 December 1943, with Captain John Perry Whitney in command.
+She was laid down as the 17th of a series of 50 Casablanca-class escort carriers.
+She was launched on 8 November 1943, sponsored by Mrs. Francis E. Cruise; she was transferred to the Navy and commissioned at Astoria, Oregon, on 15 December 1943, with Captain John Perry Whitney in command.

 Service history

-Upon being commissioned, Kitkun Bay spent the rest of December and early January undergoing outfitting at U.S. Naval Ship Yard Tongue Point, Astoria, Oregon.
+Upon being commissioned, Kitkun Bay spent the rest of December and early January undergoing fitting out at U.S. Naval Ship Yard Tongue Point, Astoria, Oregon.
 She then underwent a shakedown cruise down the West Coast, heading to Naval Air Station North Island, San Diego, California.
 She arrived at San Diego on 22 January 1944, and after spending a week conducting exercises off the Channel Islands, she loaded Marine Torpedo Bomber Squadron (VMTB) 242 on a transport mission bound for the New Hebrides.